-The Call Committee should send a letter or note of appreciation to each candidate for his/her/their willingness to be interviewed.
+The Call Committee should send a letter or note of appreciation to each candidate for their willingness to be interviewed.
 Any expense reimbursement not made at the time of the interview should be made now.
 Again, keeping the candidate up to date regarding the call process is essential.
 Any additional information needed should be asked in a phone call with the candidate.

 It is crucial that the Call Committee immediately notify the candidate when they are no longer being considered.
-The decision should also be submitted immediately to the Transition Coach as well.
+The decision should also be submitted immediately to the Transition Coach or Synod Minister for Transitions and Healthy Ministriesas well.